Xanderlicious/mkdocs/docs/overview.md

 I have a Gigabit internet connection provided by Virgin Media here in the UK.
 With this, I am able to achieve over 1Gb down and 100Mb up.
-The superhub they provide has been placed into "modem only" (or bridged) mode which allows me to connect this to my Unifi Security Gateway router.
+The superhub they provide has been placed into "modem only" (or bridged) mode which allows me to connect this to my Unifi Cloud Gateway Ultra.
 From here I then have a multitude of switches and access points.